A Visit From the Goon Squad is a symphony of voices

 Starting from the two main characters, the musical producer Bennie Salazar and his assistant, Sasha, Egan intertwines other characters, timelines, and locations.

 Egan wrote neither a novel nor a collection of short stories, but something in between.
 She narrates every chapter from a different perspective, crafting it with freshness and plausibility.
 The author explores not only language and perspective but even format.
 For example, a chapter comes in the form of a magazine essay.
 A rape report has David Foster Wallace‘s style.
-Finally, one chapter has the appearance of a PowerPoint presentation, with a surprisingly touching effect.
+Finally, one chapter appears as a PowerPoint presentation, with a surprisingly touching effect.

 Egan’s novel is a symphony that connects voices and experiences, moving back and forth in the cyclicity of life.